borisyurkevich/borisy.net/_posts/2019-02-18-1Password-7-local-vault.md

 ### Don't forget to backup.

-1Password makes automatic backups but it's your duty to copy them to some place which is not your Mac.
+1Password makes automatic backups but you have to copy them to someplace which is not your Mac.
 Time Machine can do it automatically.